-- Cross-Platform: Go is a cross-platform language that can be compiled to run on various operating systems such as Windows, Linux, and macOS.
+- Versatility Across Platforms: As a cross-platform language, Golang can be adeptly compiled to function on many operating systems, including Windows, Linux, and macOS.

-- Static Typing: Go is a statically typed language, meaning variables must be declared with their type at compile time.
-This helps catch errors at compile time rather than at runtime.
+- Rigorous Static Typing: Golang is a statically typed language that emphasizes precision.
+This mandates that variables are declared with their designated type during compilation, enhancing error detection at the compile stage rather than during runtime.

 Before installing Golang on Debian, update your system to ensure all system packages are up-to-date and avoid potential conflicts.
 To do this, open your terminal and run the following command: